dhall-lang/dhall-lang/standard/types.md

     ↑(d, x, m, ∀(x : A₀) → B₀) = ∀(x : A₁) → B₁

+Again, the bound variable, `x`, is not in scope for its own type, `A₀`, so do not increase the lower bound, `m`, when shifting the bound variable's type.

-... otherwise we descend as normal if the bound variable name does not match:
+Descend as normal if the bound variable name does not match:

     ↑(d, x, m, A₀) = A₁   ↑(d, x, m, B₀) = B₁